Role GuideFactory & Manufacturing

 Salary Data

-Note: Many factories include housing (宿舍) and meals (食堂) in the compensation package.
+Many factories include dormitory housing and cafeteria meals in the compensation package.
 Housing deductions are typically ¥200-400/month.
-Overtime pay is common and can add 20-40% to base salary.
+Read the posting carefully — meals and lodging included (包吃住) often means dormitory living, not a housing allowance.

 Career Progression